 by Dr. Marc Goldstein, MD, Curist Medical Advisor

-How Do I Know If I Have Allergies or Coronavirus?
+How Do I Know If I Have Allergies or Coronavirus (COVID-19)?

 Unfortunately, some symptoms of allergies and coronavirus (COVID-19) do overlap.
 Common allergy symptoms, like sneezing and coughing, have been reported in people with coronavirus.
-Now that spring is here, it may be even harder to differentiate between allergies and the COVID-19 illness.
-Fortunately, there are several key symptoms that can help you tell the difference between allergies and coronavirus:
+Now that spring is here, it may be even harder to differentiate between allergies and COVID-19 illness.
+Fortunately, there are several key symptoms that can help you tell the difference between allergies and coronavirus (COVID-19):

 - Allergy symptoms do NOT typically include fever, sore throat, or achiness, which have been reported in individuals infected with coronavirus.

 - Allergy symptoms do typically include itchiness (itchy eyes, itchy ears, itchy nose, itchy throat), which are not typical signs of coronavirus infection.
-Check out the Itchy Throat and Coronavirus article to learn more.
+To learn more about these symptoms, check out the articles:

-What are the Biggest Differences Between Allergy Symptoms (Hay Fever) and Coronavirus?
+What are the Biggest Differences Between Coronavirus (COVID-19) and Allergy Symptoms?

-One of the biggest differentiators is fever.
+One of the biggest differentiators between allergies vs COVID-19 is fever.
 Though some people refer to spring allergies as “hay fever”, people with spring allergies do not typically have fevers or achiness.
-In comparison, fever is common with coronavirus.
-The other is itchiness - people with allergies are often itchy (can be in your eyes, ears, throat, or nose), but this is not a reported symptom of COVID19.
+In comparison, fever is common with coronavirus (COVID-19).
+The other is itchiness - people with allergies are often itchy (can be in your eyes, ears, throat, or nose), but this is not a reported symptom of COVID-19.

 Is My Sneeze a Symptom of Seasonal Allergies or Coronavirus (COVID-19)?